top of page

 Biography

 Masaru obtained his diploma in piano from the Bolivian National Conservatory in La Paz, where he studied under Russian pianist Irina Efanova.
 Upon graduating from the conservatory in La Paz, he received a scholarship to the University of Central Arkansas, completing his masters degree and graduate certificate in Piano Performance as a student of Dr. Neil Rutman.
-He then pursued his doctoral degree in Collaborative Piano at Arizona State University, studying under Professor Russell Ryan.
+He later pursued his doctoral degree in Collaborative Piano at Arizona State University, where he studied under Prof. Russell Ryan.

 Edited1.jpg